 Severndroog Castle Building Preservation Trust -visitor services/guiding, box office and sales, supervising educational visits, devising and leading family activity workshops.

-Prior to commencing a masters I studied painting and printmaking at Morley College, London.
-My practice included self employment as a freelance designer, associate lecturing at F/E level, and running craft workshops.
+Prior to commencing the masters she studied painting and printmaking at Morley College, London.
+Her practice included self employment as a freelance designer, associate lecturing at F/E level, and running craft workshops.

-I bring with me professional skills from 20 years of employment ( up to Directorship level) as a Fashion Designer and Product Developer:
+Professional skills from 20 years of employment ( up to Director level) as a Fashion Designer and Product Developer: